fontconfig on 160 DPI

 Am I supposed to regenerate that file periodically?

-says that hardware-configuration.nix
+man nixos-generate-config says that hardware-configuration.nix file

 does not normally gets regenerated and one has to run the script after